Ioniță Cuza: Legacy

 According to historian Gheorghe Ghibănescu, Ioniță and his sons were "planted" in the Moldavian soil, a "trunk" for Alexandru Ioan's growth.
+The latter was allegedly a Freemason, though the circumstances of his initiation remain unclear.
 However, shortly before the 1866 coup which toppled him, the Domnitor surrounded himself mostly with his Cozadini relatives, who became a camarilla; Alecu Moruzi also remained close to this circle.
 Alexandru Ioan Cuza's line existed for one more generation after his death in exile, ending in March 1890, when his surviving son, the pretender Alexandru "Sașa" Cuza, died in Madrid.
 He had been married to Alecu Moruzi's daughter Maria—a matter which stirred much controversy, particularly after she took ownership of Cuza estates.

 The Domnitor's uncle Gheorghe (the second) was the grandfather of the Bessarabian opera singer Valentina Cuza-Bleichmann, as well as of another political figure, A. C. Cuza.
 Originally a socialist, the latter Cuza first achieved notoriety in 1910, when he put out the "first publicly antisemitic program".
 He founded the National-Christian Defense League, then the National Christian Party.
-The latter group also involved his son, also named Gheorghe, a published sonneteer, who vied with other figures for control of the antisemitic movement from 1935.
+The latter group also involved his son, also named Gheorghe.
+A published sonneteer, and son-in-law of politician Iancu Flondor, he vied with other figures for control of the antisemitic movement from 1935.
 Both father and son were directly involved in persecuting the Romanian Jews, in particular during and after the 1941 Iași pogrom.
+By then, the 1778 conspiracy had been revisited by Barnoschi, with a novel which appeared in early 1937.
 Of the landmarks still associated with Ioniță, the manor in Bârzești was purchased in 1892 by the Ioanid family.
 It was nationalized, then demolished, under the communist regime.